mdavies123/jfftw3/README.md

 FFTW implements a [planning](http://www.fftw.org/fftw3_doc/Using-Plans.html#Using-Plans) feature which produces a plan containing "all information necessary to compute the transform, including the pointers to the input and output arrays."

-In the case of this library, the [Plan](src/jfftw/Plan.java) class holds the address of the `fftw_plan` in native code, and references to the direct `DoubleBuffer` objects supplied upon plan creation.
+In the case of this library, the [Plan](src/jfftw/planning/Plan.java) class holds the address of the `fftw_plan` in native code, and references to the direct `DoubleBuffer` objects supplied upon plan creation.

-A new array execute function is provided in the [Plan](src/jfftw/Plan.java) class as well.
+A new array execute function is provided in the [Plan](src/jfftw/planning/Plan.java) class as well.
 The inputs to this method must adhere to the restrictions provided in the [FFTW doc](http://www.fftw.org/fftw3_doc/New_002darray-Execute-Functions.html#New_002darray-Execute-Functions).

 ### Plan Creation

-To create a [Plan](src/jfftw/Plan.java), you must first construct input and output arrays.
-Note that "you must create the plan before initializing the input, because FFTW_MEASURE overwrites the in/out arrays.
-(Technically, FFTW_ESTIMATE does not touch your arrays, but you should always create plans first just to be sure.)"
+To create a [Plan](src/jfftw/planning/Plan.java), you must first construct input and output arrays.
+Note that "you must create the plan before initializing the input, because `FFTW_MEASURE` overwrites the in/out arrays.
+(Technically, `FFTW_ESTIMATE` does not touch your arrays, but you should always create plans first just to be sure.)"

-Use the [Interface](src/jfftw/Interface.java) class to allocate your arrays:
+Use the [DirectAllocator](src/jfftw/data/DirectAllocator.java) class to allocate your arrays:

 ```Java
 int N = 4096;